jackkamm/czbiohub-packer-images/README.md

 ## Why this repo?

-If you put your templates in this repo, the data-science and/CZI eng teams can help to do things like make updates, enforce best practices, etc.
+If you put your templates in this repo, the data-science and CZI eng teams can help to do things like make updates, enforce best practices, etc.